it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Reporting_Process.md

 * Data integrity protection
 * Data confidentiality protection

-Product Security Architecture Maturity: the quality of the product's architecture to supports these security services and the likelihood that product changes will impact the Product Security Capability Maturity levels:
+Product Security Architecture Maturity: the quality and reliability of the product's architecture to support these security services and the likelihood that product changes will impact the Product Security Capability Maturity levels:
 * Authentication
 * Authorization
 * Injection Prevention